willis240/willis240.github.io/README.md

 #### July 23

 - Created a jupyter notebook named Monitor, which is the entire monitoring program except for the yaml file.
 Still need to add a yaml file somehow.
+- Edited the monitoring project files so that the databaseClient info is now in the yaml file rather than hardcoded in

 ## About Me